linker3000/departures-board-CYD/README.md

 - **Enable automatic firmware updates at startup** - automatically checks for AND installs the latest firmware/Web GUI from this repository.
 - **Enable overnight sleep mode (screensaver)** - if you're running the board 24/7, you can help prevent screen burn-in by enabling this option overnight.

+A drop-down menu (**new in v1.1**) adds the following options:
+- **Check for Updates** - manually checks for and installs any updates to the firmware/Web GUI.
+- **Edit API Keys** - view/edit your National Rail / OpenWeather Map API keys.
+- **Clear WiFi Settings** - deletes the stored WiFi credentials and restarts in WiFiManager mode (useful to change WiFi network).
+- **Restart System** - restarts the ESP32.

 #### Other Web GUI Endpoints

-A few other potentially useful urls have been implemented:
+A few other urls have been implemented, primarily for debugging/developer use:
-- **/reboot** - restarts the ESP32.
-- **/erasewifi** - deletes the stored WiFi credentials and restarts in WiFiManager mode (useful to change WiFi network).
 - **/factoryreset** - deletes all configuration information, api keys and WiFi credentials.
 The entire setup process will need to be repeated.
 - **/update** - for manual firmware updates.
 Download the latest binary from the [releases](https://github.com/gadec-uk/departures-board/releases).
 Only the **firmware.bin** file should be uploaded via */update*.
 The other .bin files are not used for upgrades.

-These endpoints are only really useful for debugging/developers:
+This method is *not* recommended for normal use.
 - **/info** - displays some basic information about the current running state.
 - **/formatffs** - formats the filing system, erasing the configuration & Web GUI (but not the WiFi credentials).
 - **/dir** - displays a (basic) directory listing of the file system with the ability to view/delete files.